Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Introduction

 We build on approaches that construct word embeddings based on low-rank matrix factorization \citep{pennington2014glove,levy2014neural}. \cite{levy2014neural} show that one popular approach---skip-gram with negative sampling---implicitly factorizes a word-context matrix shifted by a global constant.
 Another popular approach is GloVe \citep{pennington2014glove}, which uses a nonlinear version of our loss function; our estimator extends straightforwardly to this setting.

 Accordingly, we build on the theoretical literature on low-rank matrix factorization---specifically the Burer-Monteiro approach \citep{burer2003nonlinear}, which replaces $\Theta$ with a low-rank representation $UU^T$, with $U \in \mathbb{R}^{d \times r}$, and minimizes the objective in $U$. \cite{ge2017no} shows that the local minima of this nonconvex problem are also global minima under the restricted isometry property; \cite{li2019non} extend this by considering a more general objective function that satisfies a restricted well-conditioned assumption.
-One alternative is the nuclear-norm regularization~\citep{recht2007guaranteed,candes2011tight,negahban2011estimation}, but this algorithm lends less naturally to our transfer learning objective and is often computationally inefficient.
+One alternative is nuclear-norm regularization~\citep{recht2007guaranteed,candes2011tight,negahban2011estimation}, but this algorithm lends less naturally to our transfer learning objective and is often computationally inefficient.

+A related literature also examines transfer learning for low-rank matrix estimation, but without group-sparse structure. \cite{yang2020precise} and \cite{duan2024target} consider an asymmetric matrix $\Theta = UV^T$, where the target and source domains share the same $U$---in our symmetric setting where $U=V$, this leads to trivial knowledge sharing, since the target and source models are identical.

-In addition to substantially expanding on the technical intuition and discussion, this paper extends our short conference paper \citep{xu2021group} as follows.
-First, we show that the quadratic compatibility condition (a critical component of our proofs) is implied by a natural restricted strong convexity condition, which we prove holds with high probability for the illustrative case of Gaussian data (\S\ref{ssec:qcc}).
-Second, we prove that all local minima identified by our estimator are statistically indistinguishable from the global minimum under a slightly stronger condition by \cite{loh2015regularized} (\S\ref{ssec:localmin}).
-Finally, we relate our error bounds back to the natural parameter scaling specific to word embedding models (\S\ref{ssec:scaling}).
+This paper extends our earlier short conference paper \cite{xu2021group} as follows.
+First, we show that the quadratic compatibility condition (a critical component of our proofs) is implied by a natural restricted strong convexity condition, which we prove holds with high probability in a general low-rank matrix factorization problem for the illustrative cases of gaussian data and word co-occurrence count data (\S\ref{ssec:qcc}).
+Second, more importantly, we prove that all local minima identified by our estimator are statistically indistinguishable from the global minimum under a slightly weaker condition proposed by \cite{loh2015regularized} that is likely to hold for all local minima (\S\ref{ssec:localmin}).
+This result significantly strengthens our main result by showing that the optimization problem used to compute our estimator is tractable in practice.
+Third, we relate our error bounds back to the scaling specific to word embedding models (Corollary \ref{cor:joint_estimator}--\ref{cor:proxy_estimator}).
+Finally, we significantly expand the experimental results on both synthetic and real data to illustrate the value and robustness of our approach.